 Over the weekend, Terry and I noticed that we were starting to get some breaks in the non-stop downpour we’ve been experiencing for the past few

 Well, we waited it out for a while, not trusting the dry spell to continue, but after a few hours without any sign of rain, we decided to chance our luck, and attempt one of our favourite summertime activities: exploring old houses and, well, drinking champagne.
-So off we went to Hopetoun House, which is an old mansion house which also serves high tea: score!
+So off we went to Hopetoun House, which is an old mansion house which also serves afternoon tea: score!

 Unfortunately for me, although the weather was dry and warm(ish), it was also very, very windy.
 What’s the LAST thing you should wear on a windy day, folks?
 That’s right: a big-skirted dress with lots and lots of fabric, which will fly up at the slightest breeze.

 So, naturally, that’s what I wore.